 That’s me!
 Commonly known as Julia or Julz.
 I have lots of ideas and plans about lots of things and a great love of life in the countryside.
 I wanted to live in the country since I was a little girl, and always felt like a country girl at heart trapped in a town girl’s world.
 I get much joy out of living my simple, creative life.
 I have multiple interests and skills and juggle lots of projects at the same time.
 I am a serial learner.
 I also like to help other people learn.
-I am a stay-at-home mum to the The Little Fulla, with side hussles of selling native plants, Christmas decorations and Australorp chickens.
+I am a stay-at-home mum to the The Little Fulla and Miss Scarlet, with occasional side hussles of selling native plants, Christmas decorations and Australorp chickens.
 My favourite thing to do is gardening or any sort of work outside.
-While I like having little adventures, my favourite place to be is at home with The Husband and The Little Fulla.
+While I like having little adventures, my favourite place to be is at home with my family.

 The Little Fulla

-The Little Fulla is our small human child.
-He’s always up to something.
+The Little Fulla is our first human child.
+He’s full of beans and always up to something.
 It’s no wonder, with a fidget father and a multiple multi-tasking mother.
-He is 5 now.
+He is 6 now.
 He likes to help with many tasks around the homestead, especially chicken chores and building or fixing things.
+Or destroying things.
 I know where his insatiable desire to learn things and his determination come from.
-He has a great sense of humour and amuses us greatly with his stories and sayings.
+He has a great sense of humour and enjoys being a bit of a clown.

 Nala is our senior fur child.
 She is beloved.
 She likes to talk to us, likes to sleep long hours in or near the house and patiently watches and catches critters in the garden.
-She used to get quite nutty but she has slowed down a lot, being 13 years old now.
+She used to get quite nutty but she has slowed down a lot, being 15 years old now.
+Thankfully, she still catches mice.

 The feather children have a page to themselves in the menu up the top.
 Because they really do like having things all to themselves.